r0x0d/toolbox-dev/README.md

 folder.
 If you wish to do a new toolbox environment, just simply add your `<environment>.Containerfile` inside that folder, and you're ready to go.

-As default, all images use as base the `base.Containerfile`, or `quay.io/toolbox-dev/base:latest` to keep them up-to-date when a new pipeline build is triggered.
+As default, all images use as base the `default.Containerfile`, or `quay.io/toolbox-dev/default:latest` to keep them up-to-date when a new pipeline build is triggered.

 ## Building locally